menu

 Demographics

-In terms of college education, Harrison is nearly on par with the US average for all cities of 21.84%: 19.88% of adults 25 and older in Harrison have a bachelor's degree or advanced degree.
+The population of Harrison overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Harrison, 23.33% have at least a bachelor's degree.

-The per capita income in Harrison in 2022 was $22,976, which is low income relative to Nebraska and the nation.
-This equates to an annual income of $91,904 for a family of four.
+The per capita income in Harrison in 2022 was $30,472, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
+This equates to an annual income of $121,888 for a family of four.
 However, Harrison contains both very wealthy and poor people as well.

 The people who call Harrison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrison include German, English, Irish, Welsh, and Scottish.
+Important ancestries of people in Harrison include German, Irish, English, Norwegian, and Swedish.

 The most common language spoken in Harrison is English.
 Other important languages spoken here include Italian and African languages.